Clinton Anderson Academy Horse Training Application & Administrative Process

 Downunder Horsemanship will ensure that your horse receives the best care and nutrition possible during his training session.
 For the first three to five days, all horses in training will be stabled on the clinic side of the ranch in 25' x 30' runs that are each attached to a two-sided shelter.
 Runs come equipped with automatic waterers, hay mangers and no-tip feeders.
 The purpose of keeping the horse in a run the first few days is to allow him to get acclimated to his new environment and a new diet before starting the training program.

-If having your horse tied to a ground tire is something that worries you, this program is not for you.
+If having your horse sideline hobbled is something that worries you, this program is not for you.
 Please do not send your horse to us.

 Your horse will be fed free-choice hay, including both alfalfa and grass hay.
 Starting after the second week of training, or when the horse is doing well mentally - he's not hot or nervous - he will receive grain twice daily.
 If you feed supplements to your horse, we'll be happy to administer them as long as they are provided.
 We'll also be happy to put a fly mask on and off the horse if you supply one.